babebeebaboo/Practicum_SmartBedRoom/README.md

 # Practicum_Project_SmartRoom

-##### By Supakorn Wongsawang, Rawit Panjaroen<br /><br />
+## Developers
+  * Supakorn Wongsawang
+  * Rawit Panjaroen
+Department of Computer Engineering, Faculty of Engineering, Kasetsart University.

+## File Description
-Python folder is store all python file to use in this project.<br />
+  * /Python : all python file to use in this project
-Babe_Board folder is store MCU's file for Board ID 5910500147.<br />
+  * /Babe_Board/main.ino : MCU's file for Board ID 5910500147
-Check_Board folder is store MCU's file for Board ID 591050xxxx.<br />
+  * /Check_Board : MCU's file for Board ID 591050xxxx
-HAP-NodeJS folder is store all the file to use Siri Homekit with Apple Devices.<br />
+  * /HAP-NodeJS : all Siri Homekit file to use with Apple Devices.
-index.html is file to open a web controlled page.<br />
+  * index.html : web controlled page

-# Python Section
+## Python Section

-# Web Section
+## Web Section
 ```sh
 python3 web-server.py
 chrome index.html
 ```

-# Homekit Section
+## Homekit Section

 Make sure you have node and npm install in your computer
 ```sh